DMO-droid/Yahoo-Finance-Global-Markets-2026/Technical Analysis/technical_analysis_report.md

 - RSI between 40 and 70 (healthy momentum, not overbought)
 - MACD histogram positive (momentum building, not decelerating)

-This multi-condition filter reduces false positives from assets that score highly on one dimension while showing deterioration elsewhere.
+This multi-condition filter reduces false positives from assets that score highly on one dimension while showing deterioration elsewhere

 ---